dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Return back the versionstamp and key that the dispatch entered the db with, then can use a combination of announce and also key polling then watching to know when this has been processed.
 Or, generate a ulid that is passed with the item.
 This then is written as the pool, and passed back to the enqueuer to watch for.
 This is more reliable than broadcastchannel.

+Outcome watching should be done by watching keys that signal new commits, and says what the sequence number is for the outcomes and inputs.
+This lets us know what the outcome was without reading the whole git repo.
+Or, we make the git repo easy to read the io patch from, so the commit includes the io patch as separate.
+This is good since reliable from the start, and can be sped up when we make kvgit.

 All ops that use the db need to be done via a queue to get close to the DB.
 Use atomics with retry to get the lock on the head.
 Output updates should send a message back so the sender can close the channel.